Does Feeding Hummingbirds Keep Them From Migrating?

 When should you put out hummingbird feeders in spring?

-Late migrating fall hummingbirds can use the extra energy from a feeder as they move south.
-It’s important for these birds to have an easy source of food so they can quickly refuel after cold nights.
-(Here’s the sugar water recipe).
 Although your summer resident hummers might be gone, there are still some to the north that will be coming through!
 If you take hummingbird feeders down too early, these birds will be lacking a source of food they need for the long journey ahead.
 Psst—make sure to grow late-blooming flowers to help fall hummingbirds out even more.

-Look for Rufous Hummingbirds in Fall
+Look for Rufous Hummingbirds Heading East in Fall

 Rufous hummingbirds come east every year and you are more likely to see one at your feeders in October and November.
 This species is very hardy and can survive colder temperatures than ruby-throated hummingbirds.
 This species is often reported in the east during fall migration season.